 Those who are not members of the EU, EEA, or EFTA have a much harder time and must apply for a work permit or a working holiday visa to live and work in Iceland.
 Those applying for a residence card, permit, or ID should contact the Directorate of Immigration.

 However, do note that the prospective applicant can begin work only once a different government body, the Directorate of Labor, has issued them with an approved permit.

 When both permits have been assessed and approved, the individual is free to enter Iceland to begin their employment and new life.

 As previously stated, acquiring a work permit in Iceland is a complicated process.

 Legislation exists that prioritizes both Icelanders and EEA citizens above their international counterparts (exceptions to this are people coming to the country with specialized skills).

 The three types of work permits available to non-EEA/EFTA individuals are listed below:

 Athletes: Iceland grants visas to athletes and coaches belonging to National Olympic teams or clubs under the Sporting Association of Iceland.

 Temporary Shortage of Laborers: A field lacking in Icelandic or EEA employment can open up the possibility of temporary work permits, though applicants can only renew these once.

 These questions are important to clarify.
 They can shed light on the next steps of the job hunting process and simplify your path to a residence application.

 When you’ve enlightened yourself about precisely what you’re looking for, the next step is to seek out where companies and organizations list their vacancies.

 As with most countries, job applicants will have to prepare a flawless Curriculum Vitae (or CV) and a personalized cover letter, both of which should outline the applicant’s most redeeming and competent qualities.

 You should send potential employers an email with a small introductory message and your application documents attached.

-If there has been no confirmation after a few days that the employer has received your application, it is more than acceptable to send a follow-up email or phone call.
+If there has been no confirmation after a few days that the employer has received your application, it is more than acceptable to send a follow-up email or phone them.